ktcwn/BudgetTracker/README.md

 ## About

 This applications allows users to add or subtract funds that persist upon refresh and will save information to local storage if a user doesn't always have internet access.
+When the user returns, with or without a running server, they will be able to check their budget and add or subtract funds as normal.
 ![Budget Tracker Demo](/budgetdemo.gif)

 ## Installation